Mortgage Calculator

 The Ijarah Financing Agreement is also accompanied by a “purchase undertaking” (or Wa’ad) from the Customer.
 If a Customer terminates early, the Financier will exercise this Wa’ad where the Customer promises to pay the Financier an amount equal to the balance outstanding and immediately purchase Financer’s interest.

-From a Shariah perspective, the Customer does not get an incremental share of equity in an Ijarah arrangement.
+From a Sharia perspective, the Customer does not get an incremental share of equity in an Ijarah arrangement.
 However, as noted in 2.1.9 above, if a Customer terminates early, he must purchase the Financier’s interest in the property for an amount equal to the outstanding balance owing.
 The “outstanding balance owing” broadly means rental owing, discharge fees and taxes less all payments already made.

 To demonstrate how this may work, a Customer may wish to sell the property (with the Financier’s consent) and use the proceeds to pay all “outstanding balances owing” in accordance with the Wa’ad.
 Practically, the only “outstanding balance owing” comprises the discharge fees, taxes and the remainder of the amount that was applied to purchase the property.